-This one-semester course is an opportunity for students to be introduced to architecture by a distinguished architect who has spent a lifetime not only designing buildings around the world but also examining great buildings and considering the work of distinguished architectures.
+This course is an opportunity for students to be introduced to architecture by a distinguished architect who has spent a lifetime not only designing buildings around the world but also examining great buildings and considering the work of distinguished architects.

-Students will make sketches based on information given to them.
-They will keep a sketchbook—their architect diary/journal.
-This course will enable them to attain critical thinking and communications skills about the subject matter.
+In the course, students will discover the art of architecture.
+Through a series of case studies, they will look at and evaluate significant environments, buildings, and cities.
+They will study architecture from the earliest known to that presently under construction.
+They will also make sketches based on information given to them.
+To do this, they will keep a sketchbook—their architect diary/journal.
+The course will enable them to attain critical thinking and communications skills about the subject matter.

 Student Expectations: Student must keep a sketchbook.
 Assignment sketches will need to be digitized (digital photo or scan) and emailed to the instructor.

 Student Support: Weekly office hours; the instructor is also available by email.